 If you want to do more exploring and less cooking, then plan your meals dining out (at home, online), well in advance.
 Fast food drive-thrus should always be avoided.
 Budget at least $10 per meal and expect to pay more in smaller towns.
 Pack lots of snack bars, beverages and easy to fix meals.
 Sandwiches are great for day time, cuz you’ll be out sightseeing.
 Night time you can have a camp fire to cook on, or break out the camp stove or grill.

 Left overs are super quick to heat and serve.
 Pancakes, bacon, quiche, casseroles, enchiladas, stir fried rice, pre-chop salads.
 Save the salad dressing and top salad just before eating.
-Other easy prep meals include: scrambled eggs, hamburgers, hot dogs, chili, soups, tacos, or if all else fails, the dreaded pre-packaged backpackers meals.
+Other easy prep meals include: scrambled eggs, hamburgers, hot dogs, chili, soups, tacos, or if all else fails, the dreaded MRE.
+Pre-packaged backpackers meals in foil pouches have come a long way, but are often expensive and always look so unappealing, like mush.

-We’ve seen the city-boy bachelors show up to camp (after midnight) w/ a cooler packed full of beer and deli sandwiches.
+We’ve seen the city-boy bachelors show up to camp (after midnight) w/ a cooler packed full of beer and Subway sandwiches.
 Chips and nuts were their only side dishes.
 Needless to say, but the second day they we’re done w/ their food and wanting ours.
+BBQ ribs?

 Start the campfire before sunset, so it has time to burn down the wood to make adequate coals.